the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-Again you can pass the reverse prop to your Table component.
+Again, we pass the reverse prop to your Table component:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~